How to Make an LED Blink with a Raspberry Pi Using the Viam App

 Configuring your bot using the Viam app

-Now that we have gotten that out of the way, let’s get back to setting up your robot in the Viam app.
-First, go to the Viam app at app.viam.com on your web browser, and select the robot’s config.
+Now that we have gotten that out of the way, let’s get back to configuring your robot’s components.
+First, go to the Viam app at app.viam.com on your web browser, and select the robot’s CONFIG tab.

-board representing your your single board computer, which in this case is the Raspberry Pi.
+You will add a board component to represent your single board computer, which in this case is the Raspberry Pi.

 pi, then click